fedemelis/fedemelis.github.io/content/_index.md

 ## My studies

-My approach with the world of tecologies, programming and stuff like that started when I was 14 years old.
+My approach with the world of technologies, programming and stuff like that started when I was 14 years old.
 I started with the basics of programming, learning the C, C++ and Java.
 During my bechelor degree, I deeply studied the C language during the first year (*Fondamenti di informatica 1* and *Fondamenti di informatica 2*), and then I started to study Java and Python.
 I also studied the foundamentals of computer architecture, during the course *Calcolatori Elettronici*, and the basics of the operating systems, during the course *Sistemi Operativi*.
 I also studied the basics of the web development, during the course *Tecnologie Web*.
 I also have a good knowledge of the theory and the practice behind the Systems and Networks, thanks to the courses *Reti di Calcolatori*.

 ## Artificial Intelligence Engineering